-Shopify provides an essential webstore solution.
+As a commerce platform Shopify provides an essential ecommerce website solution.
 But, until they gained customer insight regarding their product, it didn’t grow.
 Once they acquired customer data, they translated it into action and saw results.

-Shopify also uses customer data in its content.
-After interviewing ecommerce store owners, they’ll publish the questions and answers on a special page, tagged “success stories.”
+The e-commerce platform Shopify also uses customer data in its content.
+After interviewing ecommerce platform owners, they’ll publish the questions and answers on a special page, tagged “success stories.”

 Here’s an excerpt from the success story above.
 Notice how the question was phrased and the response from Greats’ Founder:

-Shopify may be excited with the results that their customers are getting, but they also understand their needs, because they’ve been there, too.
-They remember when they struggled to attract customers.
+The ecommerce website Shopify may be excited with the results that their customers are getting, but they also understand their needs, because they’ve been there, too.
+They remember when they struggled to attract customers as an ecommerce website.

 JCPenney struggled for a long time to attract customers to its online store.
 In 2012, it recorded a fourth-quarter loss of $427 million.
 Sales had declined by 28%, from the previous year.